mui/tech-challenge-react/README.md

-# ⚛️ Technical challenge @ Material-UI
+# ⚛️ Technical challenge @ MUI

-This challenge is part of the hiring process at Material-UI for the React Engineer position.
+This challenge is part of the hiring process at MUI for the React Engineer position.
 The idea is to make as much progress as possible under a given time constraint (3-4 hours).

 ## Context

-In the short term, Material-UI is on a mission to become the UI toolkit for React.
+In the short term, MUI is on a mission to become the UI toolkit for React.
 We are unifying the fragmented ecosystem of dependencies into a single set of simple, beautiful, consistent, and accessible React components.

-In the long term, Material-UI is on a mission to make building great React UIs and web applications quicker, simpler, and accessible to more people through low-code solutions.
+In the long term, MUI is on a mission to make building great React UIs and web applications quicker, simpler, and accessible to more people through low-code solutions.
 We resonate with this vision: https://youtu.be/GnO7D5UaDig?t=2451.

 Your challenge is split into two phases:

 - In the **[first phase](#first-phase)**, your objective is to build a simplified version of a Combo Box.
-- In the **[second phase](#second-phase)**, your objective is to handle a fake GitHub issue of the [same Combo Box component](https://material-ui.com/components/autocomplete/) that run in production.
+- In the **[second phase](#second-phase)**, your objective is to handle a fake GitHub issue of the [same Combo Box component](https://mui.com/components/autocomplete/) that run in production.

 ## First phase